DIRECTORS AND MANAGERS

 JACQUES GERBER

-Manager and Head of Seismological Services (Africa)
+Director and Head of Seismological Services – IMS Africa

 Jacques has an MSc in Applied Physics from the Nelson Mandela Metropolitan University (South Africa).
 Since joining IMS in 2012, he has been involved in various research projects focusing on assimilation of seismic data with numerical rock-mass modelling.
 He currently manages Seismological Services in South Africa and is involved in providing routine seismological services to the gold industry.